Four steps to avoid agile errors

 Agile transformation, or agile change, is among the management concepts that have gained widespread traction in recent years.
 PA Consulting's new report "The Evolution of the Agile Organisation" describes how organisations can succeed in securing competitive advantage through organisational agility.
 Here are the steps that will help you succeed.

 For successful agile transformations, a common position must be established that it is safe to take interpersonal risk in a group.
 This means that a culture must be created where allowing questions, admitting mistakes, exploring new ideas and challenging the status quo is allowed.
-In other words, psychological security must be the foundation of the organisation.
+In other words, psychological safety must be the foundation of the organisation.
 PA's experience is that if organisations fail to establish such a culture, there is a risk that agile initiatives will just end up as theoretical tools.

-So how can you create psychological security?
+So how can you create psychological safety?
 Managers must show the direction they want to go and make space for it on the road to the goal, rather than imposing performance management through strict control regimes.
 In addition, leaders must "walk the talk" by showing courage and openness.
-Creating psychological security takes time.
+Creating psychological safety takes time.
 It requires great effort and will from everyone involved.
 When you succeed, however, the reward is a cultural change and an essential basis for the organisation’s further success.